-Indeed, with the day focusing on the need to provide support through conversation, our research found over half of employees (51%) with mental health issues believe there is inadequate support.
+Indeed, February's Time to Talk Day focusses on the need to provide support through conversation and our research found over half of employees (51%) with mental health issues believe there is inadequate support.
 They are on average twice as unhappy in their place of work as people who stated they did not have such issues.

 Similar results were found when looking at discrimination: 16% of people with mental health issues say they have faced discrimination in the workplace, compared to a mere 7% of those without.

 Over a third of people suggested more open discussions would be beneficial.
-Other initiatives included wellness initiatives (45%), clearer policies (35%), funding for external support (25%) and regular HR consultations (21%).
+Other desired measures included wellness initiatives (45%), clearer policies (35%), funding for external support (25%) and regular HR consultations (21%).

 Another fundamental area for improvement is flexible working: nearly half (49%) of employees with mental health issues are unable to work from home but a huge 82% believe it would improve their happiness with work.